samsrf/samsrf/ReadMe.md

 ------

-SamSrf 9 was tested on **Matlab R2020a**.
-The Nelder-Mead algorithm requires Matlab's **Optimization Toolbox**.
+SamSrf 9 was tested on **Matlab R2020a & R2020b**.
+The Nelder-Mead algorithm requires
+Matlab's **Optimization Toolbox**.
 The Hooke-Jeeves algorithm is implemented directly in SamSrf.
 SamSrf strongly relies on parallel computing for a number of time-intensive analyses, so if you have Matlab's **Parallel Computing Toolbox** installed & you have a **multi-core computer or cluster** it should run faster.
-You will need to modify the code yourself to use the toolbox without parallel computing.
+You will need to modify the code yourself to use the toolbox without parallel computing by replacing parfor calls with for calls.

 By default the anatomical meshes for a reconstruction (recon-all) are kept separate from the functional data in the folder ../anatomy/